jinhangjiang/My-CV/index.md

 __University of Kansas, Lawrence (KS)__

 - Bachelor of Science in Business Analytics
-- Capstone project: “Machine Learning and Predictive Analysis with IMDb Data.”
+- Capstone project: “Exploratory Data Analysis and Predictive Analysis with IMDb Data.”

 ## Working Experience